-Our Mission is to secure the future of Islam in America with Muslims who are distinguished in American society by their positive contributions and the setting of good example with their actions and behaviors to others.
+Our Mission is to secure the present and future of Islam in America with Muslims who are distinguished by positive contributions, actions and behavior.

 Our Core Values

 Mercy that is eternal, universal, and unlimited, “And We have sent you as a mercy to all the worlds.”
 (21:107)